snipershady/securecipher/README.md

 # securecipher

-A free and easy-to-use string encrypter and decrypter tool
+A free, reliable and easy-to-use cipher to encrypt and decrypt strings

+## Context
+You need to encrypt some data to increase your cybersecurity level

 ## Use case